 - 4 tablespoons butter

 - Preheat oven to 350 degrees.
-Prepare 1-1/2 quart casserole dish by greasing bottom and sides.
+Prepare two quart casserole dish by greasing bottom and sides.

 - In a small bowl, whisk together milk, yogurt and flour.
 Pour over potato slices.

-- Bake for 1 hour to 1 hour and 15 minutes or until potatoes have cooked through and bubbling.
+- Bake for 1 hour and 20 minutes or until potatoes have cooked through and bubbling.